Modeling and Analysing Respondent Driven Sampling as a Counting Process: Discussion

 \section{Discussion}

-It should be emphasised that the new approach presented here and its underlying assumptions are genuinely more parsimonious and easier to control and correct than the naive and unsupported assumptions underlying current approach.
-Despite additional \textquotedblleft noise" and possibly model misspecification, a statistical model utilizing more information (such as the temporal statistics here) \emph{does not} merely replace a set of old assumptions with new assumptions; in particular, the new assumptions can be tested and improved (applying, e.g., AIC or FIC) whereas the current approach has severe unidentifiability concerns.
+In this work, we have introduced a model-based approach for estimating degree frequencies and population size, using the recruiting time in RDS.
+We have demonstrated its empirical performance, and proven its large-sample properties.

-Presumably, one major problematic assumption regarding RDS as a \emph{sampling method} concerns the securing of a large enough sample from each degree-class.
-Although it might appear, via the requirements stipulated here, that this is a problem unique to our new inference approach, it is actually at least as big a concern to the standard approach.
-Indeed, when applying the inverse-degree approach there is a \textquotedblleft hidden" stage of estimating the degree distribution, resulting with a prevalence estimator similar to (\ref{HDestimate}) (although with different $\widehat{f_k}$, of course).
-Thus, through our second theorem (th.
-2) we also uncover and quantify this effect for the first time.
+The new approach presented here, and its underlying assumptions, are more parsimonious and easier to control, verify, and correct than the implicit assumptions underlying the current state-of-the-art, inverse-degree weighting approach.
+By incorporating additional data into a model-based approach, we do not merely replace an old set of assumptions with new ones.
+Our underlying assumptions can be tested and improved (applying, e.g., AIC or FIC), while also addressing the identifiability concerns in inverse-degree weighting.

-Here we addressed only the simplest possible frequentist model.
-More elaborate models could be constructed that account, for example, for homophily through consideration of recruitment probabilities depending on the state of both recruiter and recruitee and covariates other than degree.
-Moreover, a Bayesian approach is possible as well: often some prior estimate of $N$ is available; using a prior for the degree distribution in a fairly straightforward manner might alleviate the difficulties due to sparsity of samples from different degree-classes.
+Here, we addressed only the simplest case.
+More elaborate models could be constructed that account for homophily, for example --- using recruitment probabilities that depend on the state of both recruiter and recruit --- and covariates other than degree.
+Moreover, Bayesian regularization is possible as well: often some prior on the population size, or the degree distribution, is available.
+Using a prior for the degree distribution in a fairly straightforward manner might alleviate the difficulties of moderate-sized samples.
+For example, our WebRDS estimates (\S\ref{rwRDS}) are regularized using Jeffrey's prior.

-Finally, another advantage of our approach is its ease of use and integration with current methods and protocols for sampling in RDS - there is practically no need for design adjustments (apart from careful recording of interview times).
-The simplified representation of the recruitment process (e.g., no seeds are introduced during sampling; the possibility of a limited number of coupons per recruiter) is not required and was applied here merely to maintain clarity; such nuisance process (see sec. \ref{asy} addressing (T1)) could be easily accounted for.
+Finally, another advantage of our approach is its ease of use, and integration with current methods and protocols for sampling in RDS.
+There is practically no need for design adjustments, apart from careful recording of interview times.
+We assumed a simple recruitment process for ease of exposition.
+Inserting new seeds during sampling, limiting the number of coupons, and other adjustments, can be easily accommodated in our framework (see \S\ref{asy} addressing (T1)).